On (my) diet

 Infra-species density limitations also kick in at some point.
-Parents may have more children on the frontier than in a metropolis, by whatever mechanism, which may be unrelated to environmental resource constraints.
-Competition could induce shutdown, if there were a genetically shared submission algorithm whereby between two conspecifics when one detects it is losing the race it may be designed to quit competing early so that at least the other has a stronger chance of survival, thus an improved chance for the species.
+For example, parents may have more children on the frontier than in a metropolis, by whatever mechanism, which may be unrelated to environmental resource constraints.
+Or, competition could induce shutdown, if there were a genetically shared submission algorithm whereby between two conspecifics when one detects it is losing the race it may be designed to quit competing early so that at least the other has a stronger chance of survival, thus an improved chance for the species.
 Trees need light, and may win when taller than the next one, and trigger a mechanism that leads to old-growth forest, giant trees comfortably spaced.

 Next, disasters occur at random times with at random degrees of enormity.
 More or less complete extinction perhaps at the frequency of giant asteroid impacts.
-Disease waves wiping out substantial fractions of the population at a frequency of, perhaps, 30% once in 20 generations, if you take the black death, and the spanish flu as recent examples in our species, based on 600 years, 30 years per generation.
-The frequency may be proportional (a) to the frontier, or (b) to the surface covered, if the reservoir of disease vectors is geographically distributed.
+Disease waves wiping out substantial fractions of the population at rates of, perhaps, 30% once in 20 generations, if you take the black death, and the Spanish flu as recent examples in our species, based on 600 years, 30 years per generation.
+The frequency may be proportional (a) to the frontier if the disease vectors emerge on contact, or (b) to the surface covered, if the reservoir of disease vectors is geographically distributed and randomly emerging.
 And proportional (c) to the genetic mutation and selection rate of the potential vectors.
 These effects seem small relative to the resource limitation effects since they only set the population curve back briefly.

 Imagining the human species population trajectory under this analysis, there would be something like an S curve.
 The frontier effect finished its first sweep across the entire globe during pre-history, thousands of years ago, after humans came out of Africa; mixed with Neanderthals; the species spread across eurasia; Bering Strait supported migration to the protoAmericas and Patagonia saw its first inhabitants, when the polynesian diaspora went from Australia to Hawaii.
 In-fill has been the process throughout history.
 And it has been largely exponential in-fill, given essentially unlimited resources of unfarmed fertile lands, water, etc., up to my or my grandparents' generation.